-While eating fast food should never be your first choice on the ketogenic diet, there are ways to make it work during emergency situations when you have no other choices.
+As its name suggests, Whataburger is a 24/7 takeout specializing largely in burgers.
+While eating fast food should never be your first choice on the ketogenic diet, there are ways to make it work during emergency situations.

 Fast-Food: Should You Or Shouldn’t You?

-While it’s true that you can find something low-carb to eat here, it’s always best to cook your food at home using high-quality meats and keto-friendly oils.
+While you might be able to find something low carb to eat at Whataburger, it’s always best to cook your food at home using high-quality meats and keto-friendly ingredients.

 #1.
 Stick with a burger